tcrayford/laundromat/README.md

                   :actual/command (fn [ticker] (reset! ticker 0))}})
 ```

-`:initial-key` represents the initial state of the system, before any commands are
+`:initial-state` represents the initial state of the system, before any commands are

 Each transition itself is created by a map with various elements.
 Here's a
 brief walk through each key: